If you are a screen reader user, clicking on the previous and next slides below will update the content above.

 About Smart Cities for All

-G3ict and World Enabled launched the Smart Cities for All initiative to define the state of ICT accessibility in Smart Cities worldwide.
+G3ict – The Global Initiative on Inclusive ICTs partnered with leading technology companies and civil society organizations, like Microsoft, AT&T, and World Enabled, to launch the Smart Cities for All initiative to define the state of ICT accessibility in Smart Cities worldwide.
 Our focus is to eliminate the digital divide for persons with disabilities and older persons in Smart Cities around the world.
 We are partnering with leading organizations and companies to create and deploy the tools and strategies needed to build more inclusive Smart Cities.

 The toolkit contains four tools to help Smart Cities worldwide include a focus on ICT accessibility and the digital inclusion of persons with disabilities and older persons.